 There's nothing worse than being out-of-touch with the rest of the team for extended periods.
 From this, a lot of problems can arise:

 At reinteractive, we do daily "standup" meetings, which should ideally take no more than 10 minutes.
 It's really just a meeting to coordinate what everyone is doing today, rather than raise new requirements or do in-depth scheduling.
 All that should be done in the ticketing tool described in the previous section.
 After that morning standup, all members of the team (developers, managers, clients, etc.) then communicate via a chat tool (we use Flowdock, but can also use Slack or anything else that you might prefer).
 That way we can ask questions, request reviews or testing, and announce deployments.
 The idea is to find a good balance between everyone being in contact, but not to the point of hindering the rest of the team's productivity.

 - In order to verify that nothing is broken, every time a change is made, you have to either just accept the risk, or manually test everything.
 That's time consuming, and frankly impractical.

 Rather than getting stuck in this trap, it's best to just incorporate testing into your process from day one.
 That way you never get behind, and you never have to play catch up.
 We sometimes have clients that come to us exclusively to add a suite of tests to their app, before they do new feature development.
-This is costly, and entirely avoidable with just a bit of extra work up-front.
+This is costly, and avoidable with just a bit of extra work up-front.

 As well as testing, a simple way to maintain the quality of the development is to mandate that all new code added to the application gets reviewed by at least one other developer.
 This is normally done by raising a "pull request", which is really just parking the new work on a separate branch, and only merging it into the main branch once another developer has approved and reviewed it.
-By having developers cast their eye over each other's work, potential bugs are often caught before the work is deployed to the test environment, and knowledge about how new components work is shared around.
+By having developers cast their eye over each other's work, any potential bugs are often caught before the work is deployed to the test environment, and knowledge about how new components work is shared around.
 This is something that most developers intuitively know, but is often sacrificed for the sake of time.
 At reinteractive, code reviews are a standard part of our process from day one of a project.

 Having an environment in which to test newly-delivered work is critical to the success of the project.
 Without one, you have no way of knowing if your developers are working at a good pace, or even that they working on the correct tasks.
 It also allows you to test new features before they get deployed to the main "production" environment where your users are.
 We call this a "staging" environment.
 Sadly, many teams neglect to set this up, but at reinteractive, having a staging environment is a standard part of our OpsCare® service.
-We make sure that your staging and production environments are identically configured, so there is a place to deploy new features where you can test with confidence, knowing that if it works in staging, it will work in production.
+We make sure that your staging and production environments are identically configured, so there is a place to deploy new features where you can test with confidence that if it works on staging, it will work in production.

 Having a staging environment is not much use though, if you don't do frequent deploys.
 Many teams get into the bad habit of only deploying once a week, or once a month, or even less.
 Sometimes it's due to laziness, but other times due to the deployment process itself being too complex to be worth doing frequently.
 At reinteractive, we use a "version control" tool which allows us to work on each feature in its own "branch".
-This means features can be worked on independently, and integrated together when done (using the "pull requests" described above).
-This makes for a stable, cyclical deployment process.
-This also means that each feature can be deployed the moment it is ready to go, without needing them to be bundled up and deployed in batches.
+This means features can be worked on independently, and integrated together when done (with the "pull requests" described above), making for a stable, cyclical deployment process.
+This also means that each feature can be deployed the moment it is ready to go, without them needing to be bundled up and deployed in batches.
 There's no reason why your team shouldn't be able to deploy new work to staging at least daily, provided that the team has broken the tickets down into small enough tasks.

-Obviously, deploying daily is a desirable goal, but in order for it to be realised, your team needs a fast, automated system for deploying new work to staging.
-There are a whole host of tools out there, but another inclusion in our OpsCare® package is a set of tools that runs the entire deployment process with one command.
-This means your development teams can deploy the newest version of the app to staging in around 10 minutes.
+Obviously, that's a desirable thing, but in order for it to be realistic, your team needs a fast, automated system for deploying new work to staging.
+There are a whole host of tools out there, but at reinteractive, another part of our OpsCare® package is a set of tools that runs the entire deployment process with one command, meaning that your development teams can deploy the newest version of the app to staging in around 10 minutes.
 It's important to keep your process quick and simple; the longer it takes, and the more cumbersome it is, the less your team will be able to deliver new features.

 Once your team has got a cyclical, efficient process in place for frequently deploying their work, then they will be able to deliver each feature to the staging environment for testing as soon as it is done, meaning you can test and provide feedback.
 The faster your team can get into this rhythm, the faster the feedback loop, and the more likely you are to get the product you want.

 To tie all this together, I'll wrap up with an anecdote that should convince you that all of the above is important.
-Many years ago I briefly worked with a company that had no process in place at all.
+Many years ago I briefly worked with a company that had no process at all.
 The developers were fine, but they didn't write tests, they didn't review their work, they didn't have a test environment, and so on.
 You can guess what the end result was:

-- Messy code, which slowed down development time.
-To get anything done a developer would first have to untangle the relevant section of the app to figure out what was happening.
+- Messy code, which slowed down development time; to get anything done a developer would first have to untangle the relevant section of the app to figure out what was happening.

-- Buggy code, not only because of the state of it, but also because tracking down and fixing a bug took so long, it often just wasn't worth doing.
+- Buggy code, not only because of the state of it, but also because tracking down and fixing a bug took so long it often just wasn't worth doing.

 - Without having code reviews, information was "siloed", where only one developer had any understanding of how each part of the app worked, since they never reviewed each other's work.
-You can imagine what would happen if a developer were to leave!
+You can imagine what would happen if a developer were to leave.

-- Without a test environment in place, they had no choice but to deploy straight to production and hope that the code that worked on their laptops worked exactly the same on the servers.
+- Without a test environment, they had no choice but to deploy straight to production and hope that the code that worked on their laptops worked exactly the same on the servers.
 In order to test on the servers after deployment, they would time their work day so that they could deploy at night-time in Europe, their biggest market.
 I imagine their US and Asia/Pacific customers weren't too thrilled about that!

 I hope from this example you can see why process is just as important as just hammering out line after line of code.
 It ensures that you get what you want, of a high quality standard, and in frequent deployments to a test environment.
 And it doesn't take too long in terms of time or cost to set up.
 Really, it's just a matter of getting your team into good habits and sticking to them.
 At reinteractive, we will work with you to establish this process from day one so the rest of the project will be smooth, and you will get a high-quality product out of it.

 reinteractive is Australia’s largest dedicated Ruby on Rails development company.
 We don’t cut corners and we know what we are doing.